Losenmann/auth-ldap/README.md

 `{}` - is replaced by the username

+Connection and search data can be read from the [.env.ini](.env.ini) configuration file located next to the module.

 ## Usage
+The module can be used as part of Home Assistant or separately via the CLI

-To use the module, you need to edit the Home Assistant configuration
+- To use the module as part of Home Assistant, you need to edit the configuration: `/config/configuration.yaml`
 ```
-*
 homeassistant:
   auth_providers:
     - type: command_line
       command: /config/python_scripts/auth-ldap.py
       args: ["-m", "-s", "example.com", "-u", "uid={},ou=people,dc=example,dc=com", "-b", "ou=people,dc=example,dc=com", "-f", "(uid={})", -a "givenName" -a "memberof"]
       meta: true
-*
 ```
+- Use via CLI

+`auth-ldap.py -U 'username' -P 'password' -s openldap -u 'uid={},ou=people,dc=example,dc=com' -b 'ou=people,dc=example,dc=com' -f '(uid={})' -a givenName -a memberof`

+If authentication is successful, return code is 0 otherwise 1